 But thought leader Patrick Lencioni knows why some teams have better suspension and make for a smoother ride.

-Here, in the lead-up to our event calendar highlight Patrick Lencioni - 4 Pillars of High Performance Cultures, 3 video snippets on building strong teams.
+Here, in the lead-up to our global headliner event Patrick Lencioni - Building High Performance Teams, 3 video snippets on building strong teams.

 Video snippet #1: Lack of trust can destroy teams

 Before you can look at how to make a team cohesive, you need to understand ways a team can be destroyed.

 As set out in The Five Dysfunctions of a Team, the lack of trust destroys teams.